Spandan1729/PW-milcom-tracker/README.md

 User needs to enter their api key, alliance id, and the defcon requirement to retrieve the data in the form of a google sheet.
 User should run code frequently to update the data, as the sheet isn't autoupdating.

+Resource production advisor looks into the market data and suggests the most profitable resources for you to produce in your nation.

 I am looking to decrease API calls in future updates.